johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/Typography/Typography.md

 The typography starts with defining the font, font size, and line-heights within your package/site's `tailwind.config.js`.

-## Getting Started with CanvasX Elements: Prebuilt Typography
+## Getting Started with VitalDS Elements: Prebuilt Typography

 The `cx-elements` package provides opinionated typography that can be used as is, or, if needed, parts can be overridden by your site.